Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: The existence and uniqueness of a weak solution

-Multiplying the $j$-th system of (\ref{eq:vari1}), specifically the first equation by $\overset{.}{c}_{mj}\left(t\right)$ and the second equation by $\overset{.}{d}_{mj}\left(t\right)$, then summing up to $m$ with respect to $j$, and afterwards integrating with respect to the time variable from 0 to $t$, we, after some computations, obtain the following
+$\;$\\ \textbf{Step 2.
+A priori estimates.}\\ \textit{Step 2.1.
+The first estimate.} Multiplying the $j$-th system of (\ref {c3}) (specifically, we multiply the first equation by $c_{mj}^{\prime }\left( t\right) $ and the second equation by $d_{mj}^{\prime }\left( t\right) $), summing up to $m$ with respect to $j$, and then integrating the resulting equation with respect to the time variable from 0 to $t$, we obtain the following equation